Shareholders who wish to participate in the shareholders’ meeting must:

 The board of directors

 Pandox is a leading owner of hotel properties in Northern Europe with a focus on sizeable hotels in key leisure and corporate destinations.
-Pandox’s hotel property portfolio currently comprises 120 hotels with more than 26,000 hotel rooms in ten countries.
+Pandox’s hotel property portfolio comprises 143 hotels with approximately 31,500 hotel rooms in fifteen countries.
 Pandox’s business is organised into Property management, which comprises hotel properties leased on a long-term basis to market leading regional hotel operators and leading international hotel operators, and Operator activities, which comprises hotel operations executed by Pandox in its owner-occupied hotel properties.
-Pandox was founded in 1995 and the company’s B shares are, as of 18 June 2015, listed on Nasdaq Stockholm. www.pandox.se
+Pandox was founded in 1995 and the company’s B shares are listed on Nasdaq Stockholm. www.pandox.se